The 9 Most Common Crashes in Premiere Pro, and How to Fix Them

 We’ve got more articles like this on Premiere coming soon!

 This is by no means a definitive list of issues that you’ll encounter in your career as an editor.
 Every system is different with different hardware and software interacting with each other.
 Adobe does a fantastic job of testing and refining.
 In my opinion, PP is now more stable and reliable than it’s ever been before.
 But crashes will still happen and there are a million different causes.
-Hopefully, though, by overcoming them and sharing the solutions with each other, we can all help to become better, more efficient editors.
+Hopefully, by overcoming them and sharing the solutions, we can all help to become better, more efficient editors.

 If you’ve got any tips that might help, feel free to leave them in the comments.